stevertaylor/NX01/README.md

 * **NX01_jitter.pxy**: cython code to perform Sherman-Morrison block noise-matrix inversions when handling ECORR (jitter).
 * **NX01_bayesutils.py**: utilities file for generating plotting data.

+## Single-pulsar noise analysis

+It should be straightforward to perform a single-pulsar noise analysis out of the box.
+One thing to note is to make sure you have correctly updated your tempo2 clock files with files packaged with the NANOGrav data download.